MaaSTaaR/539kernel-book/Chapter 1: Let's Start with the Bootloader.md

 db 'a', 'b', 'c'
 ```

-In the above example we have used comma to declare three bytes and store the values `a`, `b` and `c` respectively on them, also, on memory these values will be stored *contiguously*, that is, one after another, the memory location ^[Hence, the memory address.] of the value `b` will be right after the memory location of value `a` and the same rule for `c`.
+In the above example we have used comma to declare three bytes and store the values `a`, `b` and `c` respectively on them, also, on memory these values will be stored *contiguously*, that is, one after another, the memory location (hence, the memory address) of the value `b` will be right after the memory location of value `a` and the same rule applies for `c`.
 Since `a`, `b` and `c` are of the same type, a character, we can write the previous code as the following and it gives as the same result.

 ```{.asm}
 db 'abc'